Last Updated on 24. February 2026 by Andi

 Introduction

-This article aims to examine both perspectives – the Church’s doctrine and the biblical view – and to show the central role that Jesus Christ himself plays in the biblical understanding of forgiveness.
-The goal is not to criticize for criticism’s sake, but to offer sound theological and pastoral guidance in the light of Scripture.
+This article examines both the Church’s doctrine and the biblical view.
+In addition I will also highlight the central role that Jesus Christ plays in the biblical understanding of forgiveness.
+My goal is to offer sound theological and pastoral guidance in the light of Scripture, not to criticize for criticism’s sake.

 How I Experienced It

-I spent 41 years of my life in the New Apostolic Church.
-During that time, I never had the assurance that my sins were truly forgiven.
-The teaching that sins must be forgiven anew every week in the divine service—and that this is only possible through ordained ministers acting in the authority of an apostle—kept me from seeing the full significance of Christ’s finished work on the cross.
-We lived from one Sunday to the next, waiting for forgiveness again and again.
+I spent 41 years in the New Apostolic Church.
+During that time, I never felt sure that my sins were truly forgiven.
+Our teachers claimed that we needed forgiveness each week during the services.
+We also believed only ordained ministers with apostolic authority could grant this.
+This teaching blocked me from recognizing the full significance of Christ’s finished work on the cross.
+We lived from one Sunday to the next, waiting for repeated forgiveness.

-This opens the door to a living, fatherly relationship with God, rather than a dependent relationship with an institution or its ministers.
-After turning to Jesus, I experienced true freedom, assurance of salvation, and the unshakable certainty that God has accepted me, loves me, and will bring me safely home.
-And Jesus himself is that assurance.
-Now, let’s turn to what the Bible actually teaches.
+This opens the door to a living relationship with God.
+You no longer depend on an institution or its ministers.
+After turning to Jesus, I experienced true freedom and assurance of salvation.
+I knew for certain that God accepted me and would bring me home after my death or when Jesus comes again.
+Jesus himself is that assurance.
+Let’s see later what the Bible actually teaches.

 The Teaching of the New Apostolic Church

-The Catechism of the New Apostolic Church teaches that the forgiveness of sins is granted in the divine service by an apostle or a priest acting in the apostle’s authority.
-According to CNAC 8.2.12, the forgiveness of sins “precedes participation in Holy Communion” and is proclaimed “in the name of Jesus Christ and in the commission of the apostle.”
-This liturgical act is considered a means by which believers are cleansed from their sins and made worthy to receive the Lord’s Supper.
+The Catechism of the New Apostolic Church states that an apostle or a authorized priest grants forgiveness during the service.
+According to the NAC catechism (8.2.12), forgiveness “precedes participation in Holy Communion”.
+Ministers proclaim it “in the name of Jesus Christ and in the commission of the apostle.”
+Believers view this liturgical act as a way to be cleansed and made worthy for the Lord’s Supper.

-This leads to a view of forgiveness as a recurring event: believers must regularly receive absolution through the apostle’s commission, as sin continues to separate them from God.
-The Catechism explicitly rejects the idea that forgiveness, granted once for all through faith in Christ, is sufficient.
-Rather, forgiveness is portrayed as something continually mediated through the Church’s ministry.
+Consequently, forgiveness becomes a recurring event: Believers must regularly receive absolution because sin separates them from God.
+The Catechism explicitly rejects the idea that once-for-all-forgiveness through faith is sufficient.
+Instead, the Church portrays forgiveness as something its ministry must continually mediate.

 The Biblical Teaching on Forgiveness of Sins